spham395/08-C-Programming/11_Pointers_Arrays/04_memory_visualization.md

 ---

-# This entire section is under development and contains notes to the instructor

 # Memory Visualization
 As we discussed previously, memory is simply a location where data is stored.
 To access this data, your program must know how to find it.
 This is accomplished by addressing the data in memory.